learningcoding-pixel/tp/docs/UserGuide.md

 Format: `add n/NAME d/DOB p/PHONE e/EMAIL a/ADDRESS s/SCHOOL r/ROLE h/HEIGHT w/WEIGHT [t/TAG]…​`

+* `NAME` is the name of the athlete
 * `DOB` is the date of birth of the athlete in `YYYY-MM-DD` format.
+* `PHONE` is the phone number of the athlete.
+It must contain only numeric characters and be between 3-100 digits long.
+* `EMAIL` is the email address of the athlete.
+It must contain exactly one "@" symbol and at least one "." after the "@" symbol.
+* `ADDRESS` is the address of the athlete.
 * `SCHOOL` is the school the athlete is affiliated with.
 * `ROLE` is the role or position of the athlete in the team, only accepts alphanumeric characters and spaces.
 * `HEIGHT` is the height of the athlete in centimeters, only accepts positive integers.
 * `WEIGHT` is the weight of the athlete in kilograms, only accepts positive integers.
+* `TAG` is a tag associated with the athlete used to describe any additional information about the athlete.

 <box type="tip" seamless>